 Actuals

-Journal Transactions are summarised and stored in Calxa as monthly amounts on each combination of Business Unit and Account.
+Journal Transactions are summarised and stored in Calxa as monthly amounts on each combination of Business Unit, Account and reporting month.

 Transaction Detail